angel-chrystian/cfconfig-docs/using-the-cli/commandbox-server-interceptors/server-start.md

 CFConfig will attempt to locate a JSON file containing exported server configuration.
 If it finds a JSON file, it will import it into the starting server as it comes up.

 Here are the locations CFConfig will look for a JSON file and the order it will look for them in.
-After CFConfig files a JSON file in one location, it stops looking.
+After CFConfig finds a JSON file in one location, it stops looking.

 ### Environment Variable